liborty/random/README.md

 The main objective has been the ease of use rather than flat-out speed but the algorithms are neverheless very fast.

-It is highly recommended to run `tests/tests.rs` with examples of usage.
+It is highly recommended to read and run [`tests/tests.rs`](https://github.com/liborty/random/blob/main/tests/tests.rs) with examples of usage.

 ## Getting Started